heyseth/wickedQuotes/readme.md

 Then run the program:

-`python parse.py enwikiquote-latest-pages-articles.xml`
+`./parse.py enwikiquote-latest-pages-articles.xml`

-This will probably take a while (it takes a few minutes on my pc).
+This may take a while (it takes a few minutes on my pc).

 There are two optional parameters.
 Quote cutoff length, and desired language.
 The default cutoff is 100 characters, and the default language is English.
 The language must be specified as an [ISO Language Code](https://www.w3schools.com/tags/ref_language_codes.asp).

 For instance, if you wanted quotes only in Chinese, and less than 50 characters in length, you would do the following.

-`python parse.py enwikiquote-latest-pages-articles.xml 50 zh-cn`
+`./parse.py enwikiquote-latest-pages-articles.xml 50 zh-cn`

 ## License